fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Lecture quiz' text="
 For the last time (*sniff*), find the quiz at UNM Learn.
-UPDATED FRI 6/26: NO QUIZ
+UPDATED FRI 6/26: NO QUIZ.
+But PLEASE do the anonymous end-of-course survey in Learn.
 "%}